andyundso/aloy/README.md

 (Horizon: Zero Dawn is actually a good game).

+## Windows build

+The windows version of this package currently only builds against Nightly because the package relies on an unstable feature for gathering a file identifier.

 ## Configuration

 Aloy expects a configuration file in the project's root (TBC) as a JSON with an array of the paths you want to watch.
 An example file is present in the project.